Home

 This kilt is currently in the possession of the Scottish Tartans Society.

-The wearing of the kilt was outlawed in Scotland after the battle of Culloden.
 King George II imposed the "Dress Act" in seventeen forty six, this ban remained in force until seventeen eighty two.

-it was around that time that the Scottish clans were encouraged to identify themselves with specific tartans, and King George IV himself was seen wearing a spectacular kilt for the State Visit.
+It was around that time that the Scottish clans were encouraged to identify themselves with specific tartans, and King George IV himself was seen wearing a spectacular kilt for the State Visit.

 Below is a photograph of a portrait of King George IV which shows him resplendent in his kilt.